 One thing that didn’t require testing was getting the bread to rise and bake up perfectly.
 I use Red Star Platinum yeast which contains natural dough improvers which make the bread extra fluffy and adds tolerance to variations in kneading, rising, and flour quality.
 If you are at all nervous about baking with yeast, Red Star Platinum yeast should help take some of the fear away.
 It simply works!

 You can make this recipe with Red Star’s Quick-Rise Yeast as well and it will still be great, but try Platinum for the maximum in fluffiness.
-There’s a buy one get one free coupon on Red Star’s site.

 How to Give Challah a Pretzel Crust

 Most challah is brushed with an egg wash just before baking.
 I brushed mine with mixture of baking soda and water and sprinkled the top with sea salt to give the crust the taste of a baked pretzel!

 I like to make this challah for Rosh Hashana (the Jewish new year).
 The apples and honey symbolize a sweet new year!

 During Rosh Hashana, we eat braided round challah to represent the cycle of the year.
 But, whether or not you celebrate Rosh Hashana, a braided round challah is a beautiful presentation.